 Ergonomic Risks Associated With Laptop Use

 Prolonged laptop use can be risky.
 This study found that 60 percent of participants reported discomfort with laptop use.
 It’s true that laptops are very convenient and portable but special attention must be paid to prevent ergonomic risks that can lead to discomfort and injury overtime.
 To have optimal ergonomics, adjustability is always king.
 This is in contrast for a laptop workstation, where lack of adjustability is standard, resulting in awkward postures for most (if not all) users.
 Typically these awkward postures are focussed in the upper extremities and neck.
 If you use a laptop as your main workstation, you should be aware of these ergonomic risks.
 The good news is that they are fairly straight forward to understand.
-We’ll be taking a closer look at the types of awkward postures as well as screen viewing distances, heights, and angles in Part 2 (coming out next week).
-For solutions, you’ll want to take a look at Part 3 (will be coming out soon).
+We’ll be taking a closer look at the types of awkward postures as well as screen viewing distances, heights, and angles in Part 2.
+For solutions, you’ll want to take a look at Part 3.

 - If you were to work off of a laptop that is just placed on top of a table, like in a coffee shop or on top of typical desk, you’ll likely be putting your upper extremities and neck at an ergonomic risk.
 Why?
 It’s pretty straight forward, let me explain…